25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 parts.Count;
 // 6

 // Write out the parts in the list.
-This will call the overridden ToString method
+This will call the overridden `ToString` method
-// in the Part class.
+// in the Part class
 foreach (Part aPart in parts)
 {
     Console.WriteLine(aPart);